h365chen/cicd-as-autograder/docs/src/more_secure/prevent_changing_ci_yml.md

         └── assessment
 ```

-Then we can configure the `ece100/root/a0/starter` and students' repos to use
+We can then configure both the `ece100/root/a0/starter` repository and the
-that file for pipelines.
+student repositories to use that file for their CI/CD pipelines.

 ```bash
 # :id will be properly replaced if we are inside the git repo